-- a.
-Guidance sessions include curriculum-based workshops as well as one to one advising meetings and are inclusive of Scholars counselor(s)/staff and scholar participants in large to small/individualized settings. - b.
-Guidance workshops are pre-scheduled locations and timeframes are disclosed on program calendar.
+- Guidance sessions include curriculum-based workshops as well as one-on-one advising meetings and are inclusive of Scholars counselor(s)/staff and scholar participants in large to small/individualized settings. - Guidance workshops are pre-scheduled locations and timeframes are disclosed on program calendar.
 These are subject to change.
-One to one advising session locations and timeframes are determined between Scholars counselor and scholar (per program guidelines). - c.
-Parents are responsible for transporting scholars to and from these events in a timely manner. - d.
-Direct contact between Scholars counselor and scholar will be made via parents' and student's email and phone.
+One-on-one advising session locations and timeframes are determined between Scholars counselor and scholar (per program guidelines). - Parents are responsible for transporting scholars to and from these events in a timely manner. - Direct contact between Scholars counselor and scholar will be made via parents' and student's email and phone.

-2) DAILY PROGRAM (if applicable):
+II.
+Daily Program (if applicable):

-- a.
-Attend off-site field trips with hands-on and classroom activities. - b.
-Field trip classes (and campus classes) may include arts and crafts, music, hula, Hawaiian history and culture, acting, life skills, human relations, team building and trust activities. - c.
-Walking to and from: location sites, boarding dormitories, campus and dining facilities.
+- Attend on-site classes and participate in academic and cultural activities. - Attend off-site field trips with hands-on and classroom activities. - Classes may include arts and crafts, music, hula, Hawaiian history and culture, acting, life skills, team building and trust activities. - Field trips may include lo'i kalo, farming/planting, imu making, loko i'a restoration, wa'a, hiking, gathering, beach activities, and other cultural activities. - May require walking to and from: bus drop-off and pick-up locations, in and around field trip sites, in and around program site.